GSA-TTS/identity-handbook/_articles/wargames-dungeon-masters-guide.md

 * You may need to assign roles or ask specific players to help if you do not get volunteers
-* Remind players to share screens and talk through what they are doing and why they are doing it
+* Remind players to share screens, explain what they are doing, and share their thought process
 * Try to expand the active players and avoid a silent room watching one person type
 * Consider breaking into small rooms if you feel there are too many people to